broadinstitute/seqr/deploy/mac_osx/PHENOTIPS_README.md

     <mapping resource="feeds.hbm.xml"/>

-ii. xwiki.cfg
+ii. `xwiki.cfg`
 Change the xwiki.db value to reflect the name of the DB you picked, For example uncomment, xwiki.db=xwiki

-iii.xwiki.properties
+iii. `xwiki.properties`
 Change the environment variable here to point to where you want the PhenoTips work directory to live.
 For example,
 environment.permanentDirectory=/dev/sandbox/phenotips_postgres/phenotips_work_dir

-2. Copy over the newest JDBC driver for Postgresql and put it in WEB-INF/lib/
+2. Copy over the newest JDBC driver for Postgresql and put it in `WEB-INF/lib/`

 3. Find all files with the extension ".xed" and modify the following line to be "false" from "true"